happypandax/happypandax/README.md

 - implement checking for & downloading new chapters automatically
 - implement adding new manga/chapter by drag & dropping (zip, cbz, etc)/folder to program (PyQt)

-Things to note:
+*Things to note*:
 The text in parantheses after each task is how and what i intended to implement it with.
 Since this is still in the "testing" state I might move some files or code; alot.
 I only expect to move my own code, but if nessecary then I'll talk to you first before moving anything.
-I don't expect this to continue when it's out of "testing" state.
+I don't expect this behaviour to continue when it's out of "testing" state.